-Cape Town's courier scene is shaped by three local realities that you don't get in Johannesburg or Durban.
+Courier service in Cape Town is shaped by three local realities you don't get in Johannesburg or Durban.
 First, the city is geographically stretched along the coast and around the mountain.
 A run that touches Sea Point, the V&A Waterfront, Claremont, Bellville and Somerset West in one morning is a serious driver-route problem that not every courier solves well.
 Second, Cape Town International is a smaller air-cargo hub than OR Tambo, which affects overnight cut-offs going up to Gauteng.
 And third, the Western Cape has a denser pocket of high-value freight (wine, specialty food, pharmaceuticals, design product) that demands more careful handling than the typical retail parcel.

 The Six Things That Matter When Choosing a Cape Town Courier